Bargor/Bargor.github.io/_posts/2021-01-02-Comparison-of-3d-math-libraries.md

 movaps      xmmword ptr [res],xmm0
 ```

-Clang and as we will see most of other implementations understand that in fact in this case we don't need all data and in fact only two values are needed to compute the result and later this result is broadcasted to other elements of the vector.
+Clang and most of other implementations understand that, in fact in this case we don't need all data.
+Only two values are needed to compute the result and later this result is broadcasted to other elements of the vector.
 Nice!

 MSVC code for GLM SIMD and Eigen is even one instruction less: